pinterest/mojito/docs/_docs/guides/open-source-contributors.md

 ## Adding/updating API endpoints

-After adding or updating API endpoints and before building the project, you need to run the following command in the **webapp** module:
+When building the project after adding or updating API endpoints, the build fails with the following error message:

+`The OpenAPI specification has changed!
+Please rebuild the whole project to make sure that new clients and models are generated`

+The next time you build the project, this error will disappear.

 ```sh
 mvn clean install -Dupdate-openapi-checksum